 European Union

 The European Union has officially acknowledged Bitcoin as a digital asset.
-Neither the ECB nor the ESMA have been as forthright in labeling Bitcoin a commodity as they have been in the past.
+Neither the ECB nor the ESMA have been as forthright in labeling Bitcoin a commodity as in the past.
 On the other hand, Bitcoin is typically seen as an asset that isn’t related to money.
 By designating Bitcoin as an asset class, the EU’s Markets in Crypto-Assets (MiCA) policy intends to standardize cryptocurrency regulation across the bloc by 2024.

 China